People Grow - but Mostly just by the Number

 So Sensitive when Our Rights Are Violated

 Well, let's face it, if leaders didn't have anyone willing to fight for their careeristic ambitions and greed for power, there wouldn't be any of that ugly inhuman display.
-But that's where all those puppets, called "soldiers" come into play, usually wearing a symbol of their faith for a "good luck" to the battlefield - faith which forbids them to kill - blasting the enemy with a passion.
+But that's where all those puppets, called "soldiers" come into play, usually wearing a symbol of their faith for a "good luck" to the battlefield---faith which forbids them to kill---then blasting the enemy with a passion.

 Can you see how conveniently everyone says with a shrug : "Well, it's an imperfect world".
 Some may even be closer with a diagnosis by calling it "crazy" instead.
-But then they will go all fuming and protesting and looting in bitterness over some social injustice - this time not shrugging it off with the same words of tolerance :"Well, it's an imperfect world".
+But then they will go all fuming and protesting and looting in bitterness over some social injustice---this time not shrugging it off with the same words of tolerance :"Well, it's an imperfect world".
 Interesting, isn't it, how selective our sense of justice may be when our own interests and rights are in question.

 No Inner Drive for Self-Improvement